Digital Nomad Life in Korea

 When we asked people what advice they would give someone preparing to move to Korea, they said:

 "Overall, I would say Daejeon is a very liveable city.
 I think it is important to get involved with the expat community to maximize your quality of life, because Western-style amenities and activities are scant.
 Also, you have to have "thick skin" because you will be subject to unwanted attention, mostly in the form of stares.
-You might want to sample some Korean food (if you haven't before) prior to your arrival, since you will be eating it quite a bit here," explained one person living in Daejeon, Korea.
+You might want to sample some Korean food (if you haven't before) prior to your arrival, since you will be eating it quite a bit here," said one expat who made the move to Daejeon.

 Get Quote